-- 4. Navigate to the newly created storage account, click Storage Explorer and create a new blob container. - 5.
-Upload the lighthouse.vhd image provided with the lighthouse- 23.04.0.azure.zip file. - 6.
+- b.
+Click Create to create a new image, make sure that the location is the same as your storage account, the OS type is set to Linux and VM generation is set to Gen 1. - c.
+Click Browse on the Storage blob field and select the Lighthouse VHD file you uploaded during a previous step. - d.
+Click Create to create the image. - 8.
 Go to the newly created image and click Create VM.
-Ensure the selected image is correct. - 7.
-Choose the desired virtual machine instance size. - 8.
-Enter the details for the Microsoft Azure admin user with either password OR SSH key authentication.
+Ensure the selected image is correct. - 9.
+Choose the desired virtual machine instance size. - Enter the details for the Microsoft Azure admin user with either password OR SSH key authentication.

-Note: If SSH key authentication is selected, the user will be created without a password and will be unable to access the UI.
+Note:If SSH key authentication is selected, the user will be created without a password and will be unable to access the UI.